ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 ```

--	The AWS S3 access key and secret key should be captured as a Kubernetes secret, whose name appears in the vpg.yaml file.
-In the example above, this is mysecret.
--	The secret must contain a data item for the AccessKey and a data item for the SecretKey, and can be created in any site to which Zerto Kubernetes Manager has access.
-In the example above, this is site1.
-Example vpg.yaml File - Backing Up to Azure Blob Storage

 -	The Azure application id and client secret should be captured as a Kubernetes secret, whose name appears in the vpg.yaml file.
-In the example above, this is mysecret.
+In the example above, this is *mysecret*.
 -	The secret must contain a data item for the ApplicationId and a data item for the ClientSecret, and can be created in any site to which Zerto Kubernetes Manager has access.
-In the example above, this is site1.
+In the example above, this is *site1*.

 ##### Manually Trigger a Backup